kristapratico/azure-sdk-for-python/sdk/metricsadvisor/azure-ai-metricsadvisor/swagger/README.md

-# Text Analytics for Python
+# Metrics Advisor for Python

 To generate this file, simply type